 September 23 is the feast of one of the most learned and gifted saints Ireland ever produced, Adamnan of Iona.
 He shares his feastday on the Irish calendars with two lesser-known male saints, one of whom is a Saint Connich or Conaing Mic Luachain.
 As Canon O'Hanlon's entry for this saint will make clear, his precise identity has not been established.
 The earliest of the calendars, the Martyrology of Tallaght, simply gives the name Connich and adds the patronymic 'mic Luachain', son of Luachan, without any further specifics.
 The great 17th-century hagiologist, Father John Colgan, suggested that our saint may be the same individual as a Saint Conaing who features in the hagiography of Saint Mochoemoc.
 It was also suggested that he may have been a saint of this name who is mentioned in the Life of Saint Molagga.
-Canon O'Hanlon himself plumps for the notion that he is the Conaing Ua Daint, successor to Saint Ailbhe of Emly, whose repose is recorded in various Irish annals between 657 and 660.
-None of these sources, however, seem to include the use of the saint's distinguishing patronymic, and although Canon O'Hanlon does not come out and say so, it seems that we do not know who exactly the Connich or Conaing commemorated on September 23 actually was.
+Canon O'Hanlon himself plumps for the notion that he is the Conaing Ua Daint, successor to Saint Ailbhe of Emly, whose death is recorded in various Irish annals between 657 and 660.
+None of these sources, however, seem to include the use of the saint's distinguishing patronymic, and although Canon O'Hanlon does not come out and say so, it seems that we cannot identify the Connich or Conaing commemorated on September 23 with any certainty:

 St. Conaing, or Connich Mic Luachain.